JiggyPete/global-diversity-cfp-day-site/README.md

 Tests are found in `./spec` and can be run with `bundle exec rspec ./spec`.

 To run an individual test file `bundle exec rspac ./spec/path/to/file`

+### Seeding the database

+To add sample data to the database, run `rake db:seed`.
+This is slightly different to the setup step as it does not clear and recreate the tables first.
+To create a fresh release of the database, run `rake db:setup`.